jwheller0013/Shell.Console-Lab/README.md

 ## Pre-lab && Important Notes

-It's a good practice to have a directory called `Dev` inside your home directory for all development work.
-You can create one in Finder (right click -> New Folder) or in the terminal (`mkdir ~/Dev`).
+It's a good practice to have a directory called `Projects` inside your home directory for all development work.
+You can create one in Finder (right click -> New Folder) or in the terminal (`mkdir ~/Projects`).
 This directory will come in handy in case things go horribly wrong, or if you want to back up all of your work.
-You should always make sure you are working in Dev or a directory inside of it during this course.
+You should always make sure you are working in `Projects` or a directory inside of it during this course.

 ## Instructions